 So what if you like bold coffee?
 Bold coffee is as much a function of brewing as it is the coffee itself.
 If you take an over-roasted bean and brew it any which way, it will be bold.
-But if you take a light roast coffee and grind it more fine (thus increasing the surface area of the beans for extraction) it will be more bold.
+But if you take a light roast coffee and grind it finer (thus increasing the surface area of the beans for extraction) it will be bolder.
 Or you can also take that light roast coffee and use more beans to get a bolder flavor.

 This leads to my last point of this discussion.
 You have control over your coffee.
 Most people brew with a few scoops of beans in a grinder, they fill the coffee pot with water and enjoy the coffee they put in the pot that morning, not thinking through how that process will affect flavor.
 You're missing out on some of the fun.
-You have the ability to modulate the flavor profile of your coffee by adjusting the water to bean ratio or adjusting the grind.
-This can have a huge impact on flavor, so play with it and make any bean taste the way you want it If a bean is not bold enough, adjust your ratio and grind more fine.
-As each person likes different flavors in their cup of coffee each morning, each person has the ability to brew a cup of coffee the way they want too.
+You can modulate the flavor profile of your coffee by adjusting the water to bean ratio or adjusting the grind.
+This can have an enormous impact on flavor, so play with it and make any bean taste the way you want it If a bean is not bold enough, adjust your ratio and grind finer.
+As each person likes different flavors in their cup of coffee each morning, each person can brew a cup of coffee the way they want too.
 There are always guidelines to brewing, depending on brew method, but if you don't like it, that just means you should change up the way you use the guidelines.

 So, what coffee do we recommend?
 That depends a lot on you.
 If you want advice, hop over to the contact us page, and I'd love to give you personal advice.
 However, I believe our Dark Roast Coffees are a great way to get an example of a rich and bold non-oily coffee.